SYK-08/nuttx/README.md

     pacman -S gcc
     pacman -S gdb

-And possibly others depending upon your usage.
+And possibly others depending on your usage.
 Then you will need to build and install kconfig-frontends per the instructions of the top-level README.txt file in the tools repository.
 This requires the following additional tools: